bradleywright/intranation.com/_posts/2008-09-28-using-nginx-reverse-proxy.md

 {{ page.title }}
 ================

-It’s common knowledge that when you’re serving a web application you shouldn’t use a standard Apache install to serve static assets, as it comes with too much overhead.
-I won’t go into the details of *why* here, as it’s been covered by many other people [better qualified than I][0].
+It's common knowledge that when you're serving a web application you shouldn't use a standard Apache install to serve static assets, as it comes with too much overhead.
+I won't go into the details of *why* here, as it's been covered by many other people [better qualified than I][0].

 [0]: http://www.thinkvitamin.com/features/webapps/serving-javascript-fast

-What I can do, however, is tell you how I set up [Nginx][1], which is a super light–weight web server, on my VPS here on [Slicehost][2] (who are awesome, by the way).
+What I can do, however, is tell you how I set up [Nginx][1], which is a super light-weight web server, on my VPS here on [Slicehost][2] (who are awesome, by the way).

 [1]: http://nginx.net/